-- a.
-A Member of a covered family meets an individual Deductible.
-In this instance, that Member has no additional Deductible costs for the rest of the Plan Year or Calendar Year. - b.
-Any number of Members in a covered family collectively meet the family Deductible.
-In this instance, all Members of a covered family have no additional Deductible costs for Covered Benefits for the remainder of the Plan Year or Calendar Year.
-No one family member may contribute more than the individual Deductible amount to the family Deductible.
+- A Member of a covered family meets an individual Deductible, then there are no additional Deductible costs for that Member for the rest of the year. - Any number of Members in a covered family collectively meet the family Deductible, then all Members of the covered family have no additional Deductible costs for the rest of the year.
+No one family member can contribute more than the individual Deductible amount toward the family Deductible.